gene-git/wg-client/README.rst

 * ssh_pfx - used with ssh_server

-  1 or 2 digit number to be used as ssh listening port number prefix.
+  1 or 2 digit number, 65 or smaller, to be used as ssh listening port number prefix.
   The port number is of the form PPxxx, with *PP* the prefix and *xxx* is taken from the last octet of the wireguard vpn internal IP address.

   The prefix can also be given as a range of numbers (*'n-m'*).
   In this case the prefix used is randomly chosen from that range

+  Keep in mind that the largest port number is 65535, which limits *ssh_pfx* to be 65 or lower.

 The port number chosen will be written to the log file.